krishna2357/Future-ready-talent-project/README.md

-# future-ready-talent-project
+# FUTURE-READY-TALENT-PROJECT
 This is my Final project for the future ready talent Internship.

 #project link: https://thankful-sky-033fad300.2.azurestaticapps.net

-#project demo video link:
+#project demo video link:  https://youtu.be/YZL4Sdu_2bM

-My project is about Developing a fashion Category Website for products with cheap price and good quality to help the people.
+My project is about Developing a fashion Category Website

+It is useful for people with fashion products with reasonable price and good quality.
+I hope every person wants to buy fashionable goods at a reasonable price , Providing that needs is my projects goal.

 I Created My Project Using 2 Azure technologies, They Are